Omar Atwa Illustrations by Nano Banana 2026

 Before the subgrade is signed off, there's one more test.
 A loaded dump truck drives slowly across the surface while the inspector watches.
 If any soft spots show themselves, the surface deflects visibly under the wheels.
 This is called proof rolling, and it's the last chance to catch a problem before pavement goes down.

 Soft spots get sub excavated, replaced with engineered fill, and recompacted.
 Once the proof roll passes, the subgrade is ready.
-The earthworks contractor's main work is done.
 The surface is the right shape, the right firmness, and ready to support whatever comes next.

 Section 10Servicing and restoration.

 Earthworks isn't quite finished yet.
-Before the subgrade gets paved or built on, the underground infrastructure has to go in.
+Before fine grading and pavement, the underground infrastructure has to go in.
 And after everything is done, the site needs to be put back together.

 Pipes go in the ground

-Once the subgrade is graded and approved, crews come back to dig trenches for the buried services.
-Storm sewers carry rainwater to the storm pond.
+Once the site is rough graded, crews come in to dig trenches for the buried services.
+Storm sewers carry rainwater to the stormwater pond.
 Sanitary sewers carry household wastewater to the city's treatment plant.
 Watermain delivers drinking water.
 Gas, hydro, and telecom run alongside.

-The trenches are usually two to four metres deep.
+The trenches are usually two to four metres deep, with watermain laid below the local frost line so it doesn't freeze in winter.
 Pipes get bedded in clean granular material so they don't sit on rocks that could damage them.
 Backfill goes in carefully, in lifts, compacted just like a structural fill.
 The same rules apply: skip the compaction, and the surface above the trench will sink within a few years.
+Once the trenches are closed up, the earthworks contractor comes back to fine grade everything to its final elevation.

 Servicing is its own discipline, often done by a separate crew.
 But the principles are pure earthworks: dig, place, compact, restore.